Zymbit-Docs/zymdocsy/content/how-to/aws-iot/tls.md

 ---

-## Attaching Policy to Certificate and Publishing to AWS IoT:
+## Attaching Policy to Certificate and Publishing to AWS IoT

 <details>